Tag: Anthropology

 jeaniekirkws@gmail.com| (605) 786-7020

-This will be an examination into Carrie’s life after high school until her death in 1946.
-Three main stages in her life will be examined: working woman, caregiver and stepmother.
+This topic is an examination into Carrie’s life after high school until her death in 1946.
+Three main stages in her life will be examined; working woman, caregiver and stepmother.

-Mary Montgomery Borglum – More Than Gutzon Borglum’s Wife
+Dr. Mary Montgomery Borglum: More Than Gutzon Borglum’s Wife

 Women Workers at Mount Rushmore During the Carving Years

-Yes, there were women working at Mount Rushmore.
-What did these women do?
-An examination of the various duties these women did during this period will be examined.
+Yes, there were women working at Mount Rushmore during this time, but what did these women do?
+Kirkpatrick will answer this question along with an examination of the various duties these women performed.